atljp/THUG-SDL/README.md

 ### Online
 - Openspy support
+- Replace GameSpy with OpenSpy in texts and images
 - Menu to load online settings
 - Longer text input in quick chat
 - No chat reset after net games started/ended